 Optimize the protection of your packaging with water vapor transmission rate analysis

-The Water Vapor Transmission Rate (WVTR) is a key parameter for assessing the permeability of a material to water molecules in gaseous form.
-This analysis is essential for the food, pharmaceutical and cosmetic industries to ensure optimal preservation of packaged products by limiting their exposure to humidity.
+The water vapor transmission rate (WVTR) is a key parameter for assessing a material's permeability to water molecules in gaseous form.
+This analysis is essential for the food, pharmaceutical, and cosmetic industries to ensure optimal preservation of packaged products by limiting their exposure to moisture.

 1. Gravimetric method – A sample of material is placed between a chamber containing water and another exposed to a dry environment.
 Moisture absorption is measured by the change in mass of the sample over a given period.